 - Escrow services provide a secure and safe way to complete large financial transactions.
-Escrow companies are neutral third parties that hold money or property on behalf of the buyer and the seller.
+Escrow companies and escrow officers are neutral third parties that hold money or property on behalf of the buyer and the seller.
 The escrow company makes the transaction safer and smoother.

 - What is earnest money?